kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 #### Story 2

-As a cluster admin, I want to allow some pods to share the host user namespace if they need a feature only available in such user namespace.
+As a cluster admin, I want to allow some pods to share the host user namespace if they need a feature only available in such user namespace, such as loading a kernel module with `CAP_SYS_MODULE`.

 ### Notes/Constraints/Caveats